raiden-network/microraiden/docs/dev-overview.rst

 ~~~~~~~~~~~~~~~~~~~~~

 (not-so-standard sequence diagram) For a better overview, also check out
-how the smart contract does a transfer validation:
+how the smart contract does a :ref:`balance-proof validation <contract-validate-balance-proof>`.
-`/contracts/README.md#generating-and-validating-a-transfer </contracts/README.md#generating-and-validating-a-transfer>`__

 .. figure:: /diagrams/OffChainSequence.png
    :alt: